viamrobotics/micro-rdk/OTA.md

 - the bootloader
 - the partition table mapping (`partitions.csv`)
-- populated partitions (with partition headers) according to the mapping
+- populated partitions (with partition headers) according to the mapping /
 The command `make flash-esp32-bin` writes this entire merged binary to the device's flash memory.

-This is the build workflow which must be used if you want to update a device's partition table; for example, to make a device capable of OTA.
+This is the build workflow which must be used to:
+- flash a new device for the first time
+- update a device's partition table
+  - for example, make a device capable of OTA.

 **This is not the build that should be hosted at the `url` in the service config.**
-You can confirm this by using `ls -l` in your build directory to compare the size of the binary to your partition table.
+You can confirm this by using `ls -l** in your build directory to compare the size of the binary to your partition table.

-### OTA Build
+## OTA Build
-The `ota` build consists of *only*:
+The `ota` build produces an app image (described above), which internally consists of:
-- the type-specific partition header, `esp_app_desc_t`
+- the type-specific partition header, `esp_app_desc_t**
 - the application image that contains the program instructions

+**This app image is what you must host, see [Firmware Hosting Options](#firmware-hosting-options).**

-This build must be within the size limits for the `ota0` and `ota1` partitions specified by a device's *current* partition table.
+This build must be within the size limits of the smallest `ota_*` partition in a device's *current* partition table.

+In this document's example, both the `ota_0` and `ota_1` partitions are ~3.4 MB.
+The command underlying `make build-esp32-ota` takes the partition table as input so it **should** fail, additionally, target devices must be programmed to verify at runtime that the assertion holds.

-To update a device's partition table, use the method in the Full Build workflow.
+To update a device's partition table, use the method in the [Full Build](#full-build) workflow.

-## Firmware Upload and Hosting Options
+## Firmware Hosting Options
-- Local
+### Local
-  - Use `make serve-ota` to point to create a local endpoint serving the ota build.
+  - use `make serve-dev-ota` to create a local endpoint for serving the ota app image
   - the command will build the ota firmware first before serving the url

 ### Cloud
-- if using a cloud hosting solution, generate a `url` for downloading your firmware that includes auth embedded in the url if possible.

-## Internals
+The OTA Service in the micro-rdk currently supports **only HTTP/2**, this means that the hosting platform must support HTTP/2 connections.

+While not all blob storage platform support HTTP/2, many offer Content Delivery Network (CDN) solutions that do.

+We don't currently support tokens in the [OTA Service Config](#ota-service-config), so if permissions are required to access the endpoint they must be embedded in the URL itself.